darkhole22/computer-graphics-project-2023/README.md

 Finally, to remove a hitbox, simply run `Application::getScene()->removeHitbox(hitbox)`.

-*Note*: As of right now, Vulture only implements Capsule collision shapes, but more can be easily added.
+*Note:* As of right now, Vulture only implements Capsule collision shapes, but more can be easily added.

 ### :hourglass_flowing_sand: Tweens, Timers and Jobs